 5. Digital Loyalty – WeChat got it right

 As China moves towards becoming a fully digital society, virtual membership cards are becoming increasingly popular among WeChat users.
 In the past year, a number of businesses have introduced membership cards on WeChat as a replacement for physical membership cards.

-Dior, the French luxury maison with 210+ stores in China developed a membership program on Wechat which aimed at enrolling and re-engaging users through account binding, enrollment, and points redemption, enhancing the total experience for their members.
+Dior, the French luxury Maison with 210+ stores in China developed a membership program on Wechat which aimed at enrolling and re-engaging users through account binding, enrollment, and points redemption, enhancing the total experience for their members.

-IHG, the world’s biggest hospitality group, launched its loyalty programme IHG Priority Club on WeChat.
+IHG, the world’s biggest hospitality group, launched its loyalty program IHG Priority Club on WeChat.
 Members can instantly check their points, booking options and manage existing reservations in the account, as well as enjoy exclusive offers.